Priyam-28/InstaClone/instaclone readme.txt

 go to github and get all the details toasts for successful /error message showing redux api / context api for authentication we use zustand

+used modals from chakra for Editing User Profile and The Search Profile

+The useRef hook in React creates a mutable reference that persists across component renders.
+Unlike useState, which manages state and triggers re-rendering, useRef is primarily used to access and manipulate the DOM or to store mutable values that don't trigger re-renders.
+It returns a mutable object with a current property.

+for seaching user ot anything like that we use query from firebase docs